| FREQUENTLY

 Who

+gets a copy of the Home Inspection Report?
 We email a copy of our online PDF file report

 to our client only.
 We cannot discuss our findings or